otim22/coaching101/README.md

-## Coachin101
+# Coachin101

-Getting in touch with a teacher of your choice and sharing knowledge.
+Getting in touch with a teacher of your choice and share knowledge.

-This repo is functionality complete — PRs and issues welcome!
+This repo is a WIP and some functionalities are complete — PRs and issues welcome!

 ----------